iiasa/Condor_run_R/README.md

 The submit scripts take as command line argument the name of a file with configuration settings.
 See the [documentation on configuring](configuring.md) to learn more.

 After a run completes, the analysis script `Condor_run_stats.R` can be used to obtain plots and statistics on run and cluster performance.
 This script can be run from [RStudio](https://rstudio.com/) or the command line via `Rscript`.
-The command line arguments of the script tell it which runs to analyse.
-These arguments can either be submit configuration `.R` files or paths to directories containing run artefacts.
-An example invocation is:
+The command line arguments specify which runs to analyse and can either be submit configuration `.R` files or paths to directories containing run log files and other artefacts.

+When passing a configuration file as one of the arguments to `Condor_run_stats.R`, and the [`CONDOR_DIR`](configuring.md#condor_dir) configuration setting holds a relative path or is absent and therefore has its default relative path setting, the current working directory must be the same as was the case when invoking `Condor_run.R` or `Condor_run_basic.R` with that configuration file because otherwise the log directory cannot be located.

+An example command line invocation is:

 `Rscript Condor_run_stats.R Condor/2021-11-25 config.R`

-When invoked from the the command line, the generated plots are written to a PDF in the current working directory.
+This produces a PDF with plots in the current working directory.
+When invoking `Condor_run_stats.R` from RStudio by sourcing the script, set the first instance of LOG_DIRECTORIES to the path or paths of one or more directories containing Condor run log files to be analysed.

+On Linux/MacOS, all three scripts can also be invoked directly without a leading `Rscript` on the command line ([shebang invocation](https://en.wikipedia.org/wiki/Shebang_(Unix))).

 ## Troubleshooting
 When your cannot submit or a problem occurs at a later stage, please explore the [troubleshooting documentation](troubleshooting.md) for solutions.